 So what steps can companies take to start to get a handle on the ROI of their data operations and pipelines?

-- Empower your data engineers with a multi-dimensional data observability platform that gives them granular visibility into cloud data costs.
+- Empower your data engineers with a data observability platform that gives them granular visibility into cloud data costs.
 Charge your data teams with continuing to move fast, while staying within set financial guardrails.

 - Make cost optimization a first-class metric in your data engineering culture.
 Cost optimization must start in the design phase.
 It can’t be done reactively, after the engineering phase.